 Papers must be taken in line with the following module order.
 However, students can attempt the papers within each module in any order:

-For example, students can take F3 before F1 and F2, but they must complete all three exams before taking F4.
+For example, students can take Financial Accounting (FA) before Accountant in Business (AB) and Management Accounting (MA), but they must complete all three exams before taking Corporate and Business Law (LW).

-If a student’s status allows them to enter for papers across modules, please remember that they must complete the papers in order and enter for outstanding papers in their current module if they wish to enter to sit papers in the next module.
+If a student’s status allows them to enter for exams across modules, please remember that they must complete the exams in order and enter for outstanding exams in their current module if they wish to enter to sit papers in the next module.

-For example, they may have already passed papers F1 and F2.
-They can enter for papers F3 and F4 at the same time, but they would not be allowed to only enter for F4.
+For example, they may have already passed Accountant in Business (AB) and Management Accounting (MA).
+They can enter for Financial Accounting (FA) and Corporate and Business Law (LW) at the same time, but they would not be allowed to only enter for Corporate and Business Law (LW).

 Professional ethics is at the heart of the ACCA Qualification.

-The Professional ethics module underpins both your studies and your practical experience in the qualification.
+The Ethics and Professional Skills module underpins both your studies and your practical experience in the qualification.
 The aim of the module is to introduce you to a range of ethical ideas.

-You get access to the module when you have completed the first three exams of the ACCA Qualification (F1 - Accountant in Business, F2 - Management Accounting and F3 - Financial Accounting), although we recommend that you take the Professional Ethics module at the same time as, or before, attempting Paper P1 - Governance, Risk and Ethics.
+You get access to the module when you have completed the first three exams of the ACCA Qualification - Accountant in Business (AB), Management Accounting (MA), and Financial Accounting (FA), although we recommend that you take the Ethics and Professional Skills module at the same time as, or before, attempting Strategic Business Leader (SBL).
 You must finish it before you can become a member and before you finish your BSc degree.

-Variant papers will continue to be offered where they are required for recognition in a particular jurisdiction or where there is a market requirement.
-The table below summarises the variant papers available in the ACCA Qualification.
+Variant exams will continue to be offered where they are required for recognition in a particular jurisdiction or where there is a market requirement.
+The table below summarises the variant exams available in the ACCA Qualification.

 |England||ENG||*||see UK||see UK|